 - Keep it fun.
 Don’t worry if the finished piece is not perfect, we were all beginners once, dropping stitches or mysteriously increasing the number of stitches on the needle!

-- When the basics have been learnt, build the new knitter’s confidence with small projects such as scarves, toys and covers for gadgets such as phones or music players.
-Knitting for Children by Claire Mongomerie has 35 simple knitting projects for kids.
+- When the basics have been learnt, build the new knitter’s confidence with small projects such as scarves, handwarmers, toys and covers for gadgets such as tablets, phones or music players.
+Once they have moved beyond square items they could try some of the patterns in Knitting for Children by Claire Mongomerie, which has 35 simple knitting projects for kids.